GabLeRoux/terraform-aws-vpn/ReadMe.md

 ### What can I do to improve this project?

-You have a look at [the issues](https://github.com/gableroux/terraform-aws-vpn/issues) and even contribute, I'm open to changes.
+Have a look at [the issues](https://github.com/gableroux/terraform-aws-vpn/issues), suggest things or contribute, I'm open to changes.

 ## Development